 Sure, I could go somewhere else entirely, take off for Chiang Mai or Bali or Oaxaca, make a new bunch of friends and be okay, maybe even get stoked again on exploring somewhere new… but if I’m honest, the thought of actually doing that right now makes me feel really quite depressed.
 For one, I just can’t be fucking bothered.
 I really can’t.
 But it’s not just that; it’s that it isn’t enough.
 As I said above I have at least managed to do a fair amount of snowboarding in Korea recently, in the course of making & running Snow Guide Korea, but it’s a serious pain in the ass trying to live nomadically when you’ve got a snowboard & bag of ski gear; several Seoul friends have done me huge favours by letting me stash my shit with them while I was elsewhere (as I type this in Taipei, my board & kit bag are in my mate’s closet in Seoul).

 As for playing music, I’ve barely touched a piano in years – they’re a little large to be carrying around.
 But in ‘normal’ i.e. non-nomadic circumstances, music is a key part of my daily life and mental well-being.
-I always have a harmonica or two with me while travelling, but I’m not so good at harmonica and don’t get the same fulfilment from it – plus I’m reluctant to subject anyone in earshot to my attempts!
+I always have a harmonica or two with me while travelling, but while I do love blowing harp I’m first and foremost a piano player.

 And then there’s the relationship aspect.
 As I type this I’m nursing broken ribs from a recent snowboard crash in Korea, and a broken heart from returning to Taipei to find the girl I was still in love with has well & truly moved on.
 The heart hurts a lot more than the ribs, that’s for sure, and I find myself agonising over all the what-ifs, second-guessing over whether I should have come back here sooner or whether I should even have not left Taipei at all.
 I mean, I wouldn’t have left if I’d had sufficient money to pay for full time Mandarin lessons and thus a long-term student visa… and I’d have been back here a year ago if I hadn’t snapped my arm in another snowboard crash, or 18 months ago if this blog had actually taken off.
-Or perhaps I should’ve taken a job at an ESL cram school or kindergarden, a job I’d have hated but would’ve got a visa from.
-Who knows, maybe then I’d have got the girl.
-And, I must acknowledge, maybe it wouldn’t have worked out anyway – but I’ll never know because I wasn’t here to try, and I’m struggling to be ok with that decision.
+Or perhaps I should’ve just taken a job at an ESL cram school or kindergarden, a job I’d have hated but would’ve at least got a long-term visa from.

 If you’re lucky, you meet your significant other who’s also a digital nomad.
 Jackpot.
 Otherwise, it’s gonna be hard.
 If you’re in your early 20s and happy to just shag around while you travel around then I guess you can fairly safely ignore this – for now – and best of luck.

 So where does all this leave me right now?
 Well, I went all in and I went bust; the risk you take.
 Which leaves me licking my wounds and considering my options.
 Risks are called risks for a reason – if you play, you may lose.
-I may yet still ‘win’ with this blog, all is not yet lost, but even if I eventually do it’ll feel like a pyrrhic victory and very hard won indeed.
+I may yet still ‘win’ with this blog, but even if I eventually do it’ll feel like a pyrrhic victory and very hard won indeed.

-We’ve pretty much pulled the plug on our ESL business (my business partner wanted to have another crack but I really don’t have the heart for it anymore), and while I’m not pulling the plug on my blogs (as I’ve just put way too much work into them and they do at least make some money) I have doubts now as to whether I’ll ever fully crack having a full income just from blogging; plus I’m struggling with heartache, with debt, with the lack of music and fitness, the lack of stability, and the isolation.
-Yes I go out and socialise on weekends and have a blast, but the rest of the week can get pretty solitary.
-It might be time to accept I need to get back in the ESL classroom, though I’ve been thinking that for some time and the thought fills me with dread; I’m going to give blogging 6 more months, mostly to see how things go with my new site Rugby Guide Japan (with the Rugby World Cup happening in Japan 6 month from now).
+We’ve pretty much pulled the plug on our ESL business (my business partner wanted to have another crack but I really don’t have the heart for it anymore), and while I’m not pulling the plug on my blogs (as I’ve just put way too much work into them and they do at least make some money) I doubt I’ll ever achieve a full income just from blogging.
+It might be time to accept I need to get back in the ESL classroom (though I’ve been thinking that for some time and the thought fills me with dread!); I’m going to give blogging 6 more months, mostly to see how things go with my new site Rugby Guide Japan (with the Rugby World Cup happening in Japan 6 month from now).
 If things haven’t picked up considerably by then, it’ll be time to put blogging on the back burner.

-Back when I started building this blog, if I’d known that nearly 3 years later I’d still only have website traffic in the low to mid 5 figures, still only be scraping scraps of income together and borrowing to make up the shortfall, still living in a string of cheap Airbnbs, and having fucked up my love life to boot, simply put I would never have done it.
+Back when I started building this blog, if I’d known that nearly 3 years later I’d still only have monthly traffic in the low 5 figures, still only be scraping scraps of income together and borrowing to make up the shortfall, still living in a string of cheap Airbnbs, simply put I would never have done it.

 If you still fancy it after considering all that, see my post here about how to actually get started with blogging.